burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 [captureVar1,captureVar2](int arg1){}
 ```

 You can capture variables **by reference**.
 To do this, use `&`.
-In the context of lambda, `&` means capture by reference, not dereferencing operator.
+In the context of lambda, `&` means capture by reference, not the dereferencing operator.
 Example:

 ```cpp
 [&captureVar1,&captureVar2](int arg1){}